 It was a long tiring day – a long drive in the morning plus more than two hours of playing in the beach.
 All I need was a place to crash and doze off.
 As I dragged myself out of the beach and was on the way to the room, I felt a tap on my shoulder.
 It was Ratnakar, the ever smiling, soft-spoken office in-charge at Sai Vishram beach resort.
 He cheerily informed me about the evening’s event at the small open air theater – Yakshagana, the unique art form of coastal Karnataka.
+The Yakshagana group were enacting the war between Sudhanva and Arjuna.
 Just the mention of Yakshagana was enough for me to refill my drained out energy.
 I almost galloped to the room and was back in time to get lost into the world of mythological story.

 Yakshagana (pronounced as Yaksha-gaana) is a unique folk theater form that is mainly found in coastal and Malanad region of Karnataka.
 Yakshagana means the songs (gana) sung by the spirits (Yakshas).
 It is a combination of dance, music, dialogue and involves a colorful costume & make-up.
 A typical Yakshagana performance is played from dusk to dawn narrating Indian mythological stories.
 In the recent days, the Yakshagana groups have started adapting stories from current days (a group even adopted the recent Bollywood movie ‘Baahubali’ into a Yakshagana act).
 Though the performances run seven to ten hours, the groups have also adopted to shorter versions to cater to the busy lifestyles of the people.
 The performance I got a chance to witness was also curtailed to one hour act.